enthought/mayavi/docs/source/mayavi/installation.rst

 especially if you are new to mayavi:

     * Envisage_ == 3.x (`EnvisageCore` and `EnvisagePlugins`)
-    * wxPython_ 2.6.x or 2.8.x
+    * wxPython_ 2.8.x
+    * configobj_

 One can install the requirements in several ways.

-   * Windows and MacOSX: even if you want to buid, a good way to install the requirements is to install one of the distributions indicated above.
+   * Windows and MacOSX: even if you want to build from source, a good way to install the requirements is to install one of the distributions indicated above.
 Note that under Windows, EPD_ comes with a compiler (mingw) and facilitates building Mayavi.

    * Linux: Most Linux distributions will have installable binaries available for the some of the above.
-For example, under Debian_ or Ubuntu_ you would need ``python-vtk``, ``python-wxgtk2.6``, ``python-setuptools``, ``python-numpy``.
-More information on specific distributions and how you can get the requirements for each of these should be available from the list of distributions
+For example, under Debian_ or Ubuntu_ you would need ``python-vtk``, ``python-wxgtk2.6``, ``python-setuptools``, ``python-numpy``, ``python-configobj``.
+     More information on specific distributions and how you can get the requirements for each of these should be available from the list of distributions here:
-     here:

         https://svn.enthought.com/enthought/wiki/Install